VanadeysHaven/Skuddbot-v2/changelogs/ALPHA2.1.1-changelog.md

 - Commands `!leaderboard` and `!lb` renamed.
   - Renamed to `!statsleaderboard` and `!slb`.
 - Changed the layout of challenge.
+- Reworked `!stats` command in the backend to support larger numbers.

 ## Fixed
 - Fixed a bug with permissions where the server owner did not automatically get the `SERVER_ADMIN` permission.